PHIL BARDEN - PI

 Gianpiero Fiorentino - PhD Candidate

 Gianpiero is an NJIT PhD candidate interested in biogeography, systematics, and evolutionary relationships in ants.
 He completed his undergraduate degree at the National University of Colombia, studying the patterns of biodiversity of Neotropical ants using systematics and taxonomy.
-Through his undergraduate university he was an assistant curator at the Institute of Natural Sciences.
-Gianpiero is a proud Latino and is currently leading an initiative in Colombia focused on engaging scientific learning in rural indigenous communities in the Amazon and the Pacific.
+He was an assistant curator at the Institute of Natural Sciences through his undergraduate university.
+Gianpiero is a proud Latino and is leading an initiative in Colombia focused on engaging scientific learning in rural indigenous communities in the Amazon and the Pacific.
 Throughout his time at the lab, Gianpiero has led research focused on the biogeographic patterns of species distribution through deep time, focusing on islands.
-With his passion for teaching he hopes to one day become a university professor and to continue working towards encouraging diversity and inclusion in STEM.
+With his passion for teaching, he hopes to one day become a university professor and to continue working towards encouraging diversity and inclusion in STEM.
 He can be reached at gf6 [at] njit.edu & gpfiorentinoc [at] unal.edu.co.
 [Webpage]

 Claire Bailey - PHD Student